LucasPickering/env-select/README.md

 - Interative prompts to select between variable profiles
 - Cascading config system, allowing for system and repo-level value definitions
+- Grab values dynamically via local commands or Kubernetes pods
+- Modify your shell environment with `es set`, or run a one-off command in a modified environment with `es run`

 ## Table of Contents